Skip to main content

 Methods of assessment: Students will complete at least two of the following Geography standards:

-• Geography 1.1 – Demonstrate understanding of the spatial distribution of phenomena and its impacts within te taiao [5 Credits, Internal]
+• 1.1 – Demonstrate understanding of the spatial distribution of phenomena and its impacts within te taiao (environment) [5 Credits, Internal]

-• Geography 1.3 – Demonstrate understanding of how natural processes operate within te taiao [5 Credits, External]
+• 1.3 – Demonstrate understanding of how natural processes operate within te taiao (environment) [5 Credits, External] – completed in 2024

-• History 1.2 – Demonstrate understanding of the significance of a historical context [5 Credits, Internal]
+• 1.2 – Demonstrate understanding of the significance of a historical context [5 Credits, Internal]

-• History 1.4 – Demonstrate understanding of perspectives on a historical context [5 Credits, External]
+• 1.4 – Demonstrate understanding of perspectives on a historical context [5 Credits, External]

 Prerequisites: None.
 Students have already completed approximately 18 weeks of the Form 5 Pre-Q Geography course while in Form 4.
-It should be noted that this work will not be re-taught in Form 5, but will be included in the final Pre-Q examination.
+It should be noted that this work will not be re-taught in Form 5 but will be included in the Term 2 and final Pre-Q examination (in Term 4).

 Course description/aims: The Form 5 Pre-Q Geography curriculum is divided into three themes, which are collectively designed to develop an understanding of both the natural and human environment: